-CHQ’s software modules manage and track school life beyond the classroom: extra-curricular activities, co-curricular clubs, sports fixtures and after-school care, bus transport and parents’ evenings, all in one place
+CHQ’s seven software modules manage and track school life beyond the classroom: extra-curricular activities, co-curricular clubs, sports fixtures and after-school care, bus transport and parents’ evenings, all in one place.

 CHQ Management Software: Key Features